WL1218V - Wood lathe Vevor - Free user manual and instructions

 1. Workplace requirements

-- The chosen workplace must have access to a suitable electric supply net has complies with the machines requirements.
+- The chosen workplace must have access to a suitable electric supply net that complies with the machine's requirements.

 2. Preparation of the surface

-- Uncoated metal machine parts have been insulated with a greasy layer to in corrosion.
+- Uncoated metal machine parts have been insulated with a greasy layer to prevent corrosion.

 5.4 Assembly